input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 ### New storage

-Wallet storage is extended to store list of **wallets**.
-Each wallet corresponds to single root secret key (backed up by mnemonics and encrypted with spending password).
+Wallet storage is extended to store a list of **wallets**.
+Each wallet corresponds to a single root secret key (backed up by mnemonics and encrypted with spending password).

 Each wallet contains a number of **accounts**.